Quotes Database

 • James Q. Wilson 1

 James Q. Wilson (1931-2012) was an American writer, political scientist, public administration expert, and professor.
-He co-authored the university textbook American Government and served with numerous boards, think tanks, and associations.
+He co-authored the university textbook American Government and served with numerous boards and think tanks.

-James the Just (A.D. ?-62) was an early Christian who was described in scripture as a close relative of Jesus Christ.
+James the Just (A.D. ?-62) was an early Christian who is described in scripture as a close relative of Jesus.
 He was the first Bishop of Jerusalem, and one of his letters, known as the Epistle of James, became part of the Holy Bible.

 Jane Wagner (1935-) is an American television, film, and theater writer, director, and producer.
 She is most well known for her work in collaboration with comedian Lily Tomlin.